gilinamcbride/pregame/README.md

 - **THEN** the city is saved in the recent search
 - **WHEN I** click clear history
 - **THEN** all of the search history is cleared from the page

+**_Future Iterations_**
+Moving forward future iterations of the application would include:

+- A map of the searched city that had pins of the brewery locations and venue locations searched
+- The search would include more than just major US cities - it would also render breweries and events in smaller towns and global cities
+- More search options including wineries and local bars for those who don't enjoy beer
+- More specified search options including searching by type of event you want to attend, or type/brand of beer

 **_Presentation_**